dmbarbour/wikilon/docs/ApplicationModel.md

 ## Dictionary Objects

-At the AO layer, the only formal meaning of a word is its definition.
+At the Awelon layer, the only formal meaning of a word is its definition.
 However, humans and software agents may treat words as having meaning and structure.
 We may associate `foo` with `foo.doc`, `foo.talk`, `foo.type`, `foo.author`, and so on.
 This association can be realized in our development environment.
 For example, tools that would copy, drop, or rename `foo` might include every `foo.field` word by default.

 Dictionary objects can always be flat, non-hierarchical, via use of redirects (i.e. instead of `foo.bar.baz` we have `foo.bar → object` and `object.baz`).
 However, use of hierarchy can be convenient to help control default behavior - e.g. copy would not follow redirects, instead sharing the object referenced.

-While AO does not permit cyclic dependencies between definitions, it is trivial to express cyclic relationships at the level of 'dictionary objects'.
+While Awelon does not permit cyclic dependencies between definitions, it is trivial to express cyclic relationships at the level of 'dictionary objects'.
 For example, `foo.author` references `users.dave` and `users.dave.appA` references `foo`.
 Cyclic relationships can be useful for modeling and navigating hypermedia applications.

 ## Hypermedia Applications